-← Back Close

-The SO2 camera measures the optical density of SO2.
-In the case of a two filter SO2 camera it is called the apparent absorbance (AA).
-This is the differential optical density τ determined from the difference between the optical densities of the two filters (see e.g., Mori and Burton, 2006).
-For the calculation of SO2 fluxes the first crucial step is to calibrate the SO2 camera.
-A procedure has to be given to convert AA values to SO2 CDs, i.e., the number density of SO2 integrated over the light path (e.g. Kern et al., 2010b).

-Errors made during the conversion directly influence the obtained SO_2 flux and therefore propagate into all quantities derived from the flux, such as the total SO_2 emitted during an event or the mass of magma involved in the degassing processes.
+The SO_2 camera measures the optical density of SO_2 .
+For the calculation of SO2 emission rates the first crucial step is to calibrate the SO_2 camera: the optical densities have to be converted to SO2 CDs, i.e. the number density of SO2 integrated over the light path (e.g. Mori and Burton, 2006; Bluth et al., 2007; Kern et al., 2010b).
+This calibration is mostly performed with calibration cells (Mori and Burton, 2006; Bluth et al., 2007; Dalton et al., 2009; Kantzas et al., 2010), but can also be performed by taking simultaneous measurements with a DOAS system.
+Errors made during the conversion directly influence the obtained SO2 CD and therefore propagate into all quantities derived from the SO2 CD, such as the SO2 emission rate, the total SO2 emitted during an event, or the mass of magma responsible for the degassing process.
 Misleading conclusions may easily be drawn from such data sets and can lead to incorrect conclusions about the volcanic system.

-The camera calibration is mostly performed with calibration cells (Bluth et al., 2007; Dalton et al., 2009; Kantzas et al., 2010), but can also be performed by taking simultaneous measurements with a DOAS system.
+While the DOAS calibration appears preferable, as it can detect ash and aerosol influences, it has not been studied adequately yet.
 In this paper we present results from a measurement campaign at Popocatépetl volcano (Mexico) in March 2011.
 We compare calibration curves obtained from DOAS measurements with those obtained from the calibration cells and determine the magnitude of error for the calibration-cell method that we observed during our measurements.